firebase/firebase-ios-sdk/GoogleUtilities/AppDelegateSwizzler/README.md

     [GULAppDelegateSwizzler registerAppDelegateInterceptor:interceptor];
 }
 ```

 ## Swizzling of App Delegate APNS methods

 Swizzling of the APNS related App Delegate methods may lead to an Apple review warning email about
 missing Push Notification Entitlement during the app review process
 (like here: https://github.com/firebase/firebase-ios-sdk/issues/2807) if Push Notifications are
 actually not used by the app.
+In this case `[GULAppDelegateSwizzler proxyOriginalDelegateWithoutRemoteNotificationMethods]`
+should be used instead of `[GULAppDelegateSwizzler proxyOriginalDelegate]`.

-To avoid the warning the methods below are not swizzled
+The following methods are not swizzled by `[GULAppDelegateSwizzler proxyOriginalDelegateWithoutRemoteNotificationMethods]`:
-by `[GULAppDelegateSwizzler proxyOriginalDelegate]`:

 ```objc